May 12, 2014

 Declawing Cats: Far Worse Than a Manicure

 People who are worried about being scratched, especially those with immunodeficiencies or bleeding disorders, may be told incorrectly that their health will be protected by declawing their cats.
-However, declawing is not recommended by infectious disease specialists.
+However, infectious disease specialists don't recommend declawing.
 The risk from scratches for these people is less than those from bites, cat litter, or fleas carried by their cats.

 What is declawing?

 Too often, people think that declawing is a simple surgery that removes a cat's nails—the equivalent of having your fingernails trimmed.
 Sadly, this is far from the truth.

 Declawing traditionally involves the amputation of the last bone of each toe.
 If performed on a human being, it would be like cutting off each finger at the last knuckle.

 It is an unnecessary surgery that provides no medical benefit to the cat.
 Educated pet parents can easily train their cats to use their claws in a manner that allows everyone in the household to live together happily.

 The standard method of declawing is amputating with a scalpel or guillotine clipper.
 The wounds are closed with stitches or surgical glue, and the feet are bandaged.